openehr4j/openehr-rm-4j/README.md

 ### Versions

-The Package version number consists of two parts: (1) the version number of the corresponding openEHR component and (2) a Package-specific suffix.
+The "openehr-rm-java" package version number consists of two parts: (1) the version number of the corresponding openEHR component and (2) a package-specific suffix.
 Those two parts are separated by the first hyphen.

 The suffix has four different types: